Small Hypoallergenic Dogs | 12 Breeds That Don't Shed

 As many as 30% of people have an allergy to dogs and cats.
-While having a dog allergy can be disappointing for dog lovers, there are many ways to cope with symptoms and continue to love your furry friends.
+While having a dog allergy can be disappointing for animal lovers, there are many ways to cope with symptoms and become a pet parent.

-One of the best ways to enjoy taking care of a furry companion, even if you have an allergy to dogs, is to find a hypoallergenic dog.
-Small, hypoallergenic dogs are all you need to enjoy being a dog parent without sneezing, itching, and coughing.
+The best way to enjoy the company of animals, even if you have an allergy to dogs, is to adopt a dog that doesn’t shed.
+Hypoallergenic dogs make it possible to enjoy pet parenthood without sneezing, itching, and coughing.

 Let’s take a closer look at what you need to know about dog allergies, what causes them, how hypoallergenic dogs can help, and the best breeds to consider.